 Down’s syndrome or Down syndrome?

 It is generally accepted that both Down’s syndrome and Down syndrome can be used interchangeably.
-For us at the Down’s Syndrome Association, the most important thing is the use of person first terminology (e.g. “person with Down’s syndrome“, not “Down’s syndrome person“).
+For us at the Down’s Syndrome Association, the most important thing is the use of person first terminology (e.g. “person who has Down’s syndrome“, not “Down’s syndrome person“).

 The use of the possessive apostrophe is a recognised model that is used for a number of conditions in Britain, thus, in the UK Down’s syndrome is used more commonly, whereas in other countries the more prominent is Down syndrome.